-You can also try lemon and orange flavored Jello in these easy to make bars.
+You can also try lemon and orange-flavored Jello when making these easy-to-make bars.
 I guess together, they taste like Trix or Fruity Pebbles.
-Something like that, anyway.
-I promised I would try these, and I just had not one, but two for a snack before I could put them down.
-Going to admit something here- I am a bit of a food critic.
+Frankly speaking, I am a bit of a food critic.
 If I say these are good, they are good.
 Otherwise, I am going to call them edible.
 These are actually good.
 They are not like bricks, and they are not dry and bland.

-This is one of the less practical items on this list.
-You need eggs and oil to add to this recipe in order to bake the cookies and you’ll obviously need an oven or some other convection heat to cook these treats.
-Also, these are obviously not going to provide with a lot of useful nutrients and nourish your body.
+This jarred cookie mix is one of the less practical items on this list.
+You’ll need eggs and oil to bake the cookies, and you’ll obviously need an oven or some other convection heat to cook these treats.
+Also, these are obviously not going to provide a lot of useful nutrients to nourish your body.

 These aren’t for everyone.
 There are people out there who absolutely love pickled eggs and others who won’t even try them.
 Though the thought of this food might be a lot to process, do yourself a favor and at least try them!
 They’re inexpensive to make and preserve tons of protein for a long time.
-And yo might be surprised by the delightful texture and added flavor created by jarring and pickling eggs.
+And you might be surprised by the delightful texture and added flavor created by jarring and pickling eggs.